 This is the BEST Banana Pudding recipe and bonus: it’s made in 20 minutes!
-Crunchy vanilla wafers are layered with fresh banana slices and creamy pudding.
+Crunchy cookies (vanilla wafers or Chessmen cookies) are layered with fresh banana slices and creamy pudding.

 What is banana pudding?

 Banana pudding is a layered dessert typically made up of cookies, sliced bananas, and a vanilla custard.
 Today, we’re boosting that banana flavor by using banana cream pudding instead of vanilla… and it takes banana pudding from good to GREAT.